sourceallies/interviews/README.md

 Because pairing sessions can widely vary, we have tried to include many options of languages, and well as common frameworks.
 In addition, there is a [docker-compose.yml](docker-compose.yml) file in the root of this directory that can easily be used to launch a Postgres database, an instance of Localstack, or both.
 This is so you can integrate with these services from your pairing project if desired.

-Take launch both services you can run: `docker compose up -d`, or to launch one, simply add the name of the service as it is defined in the compose file.
+To launch both services you can run: `docker compose up -d`, or to launch one, simply add the name of the service as it is defined in the compose file.

 ## What is in each project?